NormanColoma/qonto/README.md

 * **Performance test**: In a real scenario having a performance test for foreseeing bottlenecks and performance issues is vital, but given the time I had for doing the test I couldn't invest time on this topic.
+* **Integration test**: We also need integration test for checking that all is working well as a whole.
+However, integration test are hard to main.
 * **Enhanced message broker**: I've added RabbitMQ as message broker for emitting events that usually are consumed from another bounded context, but in a real scenario we'll have to define a strategy for resending nacked messages (retries, interval between retries, dead letters...), creating multiple consumer and so on.